All staff resumes are now available for review at the front office.

 email: john.hill@heritageacademyaz.com

-Currently teaching Dual Enrollment English through Rio Salado College, John has Master of
+Currently teaching Dual Enrollment English through Rio Salado College, John has Master of Arts training in both English (Rhetoric & Composition) and Applied Linguistics from Arizona State University, where he plans to continue with his studies as a postgraduate.

-John has served as a writing tutor for undergraduates at ASU and an embedded teacher
+John has served as a writing tutor for undergraduates at ASU and an embedded teacher assistant in two ENG 101 classes.
+He also has completed two graduate-level writing internships: working with inmates in the New Mexico Corrections Department Pen Project and

-applicability; and 2) the power of student-centered identity as a foundation for voice and
+applicability; and 2) the power of student-centered identity as a foundation for voice and authenticity in composition.

 John’s professional memberships include the Association of Teachers of Technical Writing, Association for Writing Across the Curriculum, and the Linguistics Society of America.
 John has written professionally as a content writer and has acted as a consultant to the Center